The Origin of Sun Wukong’s Golden Headband

 Last updated: 11-13-2023

-The novel depicts Zhu Bajie as a reincarnation of the Marshal of the Heavenly Reeds (Tianpeng Yuanshuai, 天蓬元帥) (Wu & Yu, 2012, p.
+Journey to the West (Xiyou ji西遊記, 1592 CE, “JTTW” hereafter) depicts Zhu Bajie as a reincarnation of the Marshal of the Heavenly Reeds (Tianpeng Yuanshuai, 天蓬元帥) (Wu & Yu, 2012, p.
 212).
 But did you know that this general was actually venerated as a deity?
 His very name suggests that the god can be traced to early shamanistic beliefs about magico-religious medicine, for a better translation of Heavenly Reeds is “Heaven’s Mugwort.”
 Van Glahn (2004) explains that this “curious name…alludes to the plant’s demonifugic properties” (p.
 121).
-This suggests the ancient belief that mugwort exorcised demons/illnesses was eventually anthropomorphized and deified as the general.
+This suggests that the ancient belief that mugwort exorcised demons/illnesses was eventually anthropomorphized and deified as the general.

-Sui Dynasty (581-618) sources describe him serving under the Northern Emperor (Beidi, 北帝), the Hades of Daoism, as a powerful exorcist.
+Sui Dynasty (581–618) sources describe this god serving under the Northern Emperor (Beidi, 北帝), the Hades of Daoism, as a powerful exorcist.
 This is best exemplified by the “Northern Emperor’s Method of Killing Demons” (Beidi shagui zhi fa, 北帝殺鬼之法), a sixth-century rite which contains a prayer invoking Tianpeng by name (Davis, 2001, p.
 75; Pregadio, 2008, p.
 979).
 Another text identifies him as one of nine stellar gods associated with the Big Dipper constellation and “assign[s him] the function of security and protection” (Davis, 2001, p.
 75; see also Andersen, 1989, pp. 35-36).
-Early-Song Dynasty (960-1279) sources expand on Heavenly Reed’s position under the Northern Emperor and describe him as head of the thirty-six generals of the Department of Exorcism (Andersen, 2008, pp. 991-992).
+Early-Song Dynasty (960–1279) sources expand on Heavenly Reed’s position under the Northern Emperor and describe him as head of the thirty-six generals of the Department of Exorcism (Andersen, 2008, pp. 991-992).
 Most importantly, this is when he was associated with two other powerful exorcist deities, namely Black Killer (Heisha, 黑煞) and Dark Warrior (Xuanwu, 玄武), to form the trinity of the “Three Great Generals of Heaven” (Davis, 2001, p.
 75).
 This was later expanded to a quaternity known as the “Four Saints” (Sisheng, 四聖), which included Heavenly Reed, Black Killer, the True Martial God (Zhenwu, 真武, a variant of the Dark Warrior), and Heavenly Scheme (Tianyou, 天猷) (Pregadio, 2008, p.
 479; Little, Eichman, & Ebrey, 2000, p.
 298).

-Tianpeng‘s position as a protector and association with the military led to his worship by soldiers.
+Tianpeng’s position as a protector and association with the military led to his worship by soldiers.
 Davis (2001) writes, “The cult of Tianpeng remained popular among military circles into the Southern Song, when [legend has it] he aided various generals in their battles with the Jin” (p.
 75).
 The Song also happened to be when he was bestowed the military rank of Marshal (Yuanshuai, 元帥) (Pregadio, 2008, p.
-979), the name by which he is called in Journey to the West.
+979), the name by which he is called in JTTW.
 During the Ming, a martial arts style (Tianpeng’s Fork, 天蓬釵) and a weapon technique (Tianpeng’s Spade, 天蓬鏟) were named in his honor.

 Tianpeng is described in one Song dynasty source as a multi-armed god “dressed in black clothes and a dark hat” (Davis, 2001, p.
 75).
 The names of his trinity companions also reveal their connection with black (i.e, “Black Killer” and “Dark Warrior”).
 This is because the color is associated with the direction north and thereby the Northern Emperor, whom the three serve (Davis, 2001, p.
 75; Welch, 2008, p.
 223).
 A circa 1460 painting of the aforementioned Four Saints actually portrays the Marshal of Heavenly Reeds with black Skin (fig. 1).
 Why is this important?
-Because Journey to the West describes Pigsy as having a black face (Wu & Yu, 2012, p.
+Because JTTW describes Zhu as having a black face (Wu & Yu, 2012, p.
 375, for example).

 Fig. 1 – (Left) The circa 1460 painting depicting the Four Saints (Sisheng, 四聖) (larger version).
 Heavenly Reed is the black-skinned figure in the upper left.
 Fig. 2 – (Center Left) A modern Zhu Bajie action figure with an ornate silver-headed rake (larger version).
 Fig. 3 – (Center Right) A pair of Pa () military rakes from the San Cai Tu Hui (三才圖會, 1609) (larger version).
 Fig. 4 – (Right) A Yundang (耘盪hand harrow) from a Ming Dynasty agricultural treatise that borrows heavily from the Nongshu (農書) (larger version).

-JTTW describes Pigsy’s rake as being a polearm with nine teeth (fig. 2).
+JTTW describes Zhu’s rake as being a polearm with nine teeth (fig. 2).
 But did you know that, despite serving as a general in heaven, his weapon is not the kind that was historically used by the Chinese military.
-Those of the Ming Dynasty (1368-1644), when the book was written, “were [two] meters in length and used to unseat enemy riders and hook and grab enemy weapons” (Swope, 2009, p.
+Those of the Ming Dynasty (1368–1644), when the book was written, “were [two] meters in length and used to unseat enemy riders and hook and grab enemy weapons” (Swope, 2009, p.
 78).
 The Pa (鈀, rake) (fig. 3), for example, was covered with hooks in place of teeth to aid in the aforementioned hooking action.
-[1] But noted Ming General Qi Jiguang (戚繼光, 1528-1588) considered it useless in his battle against Japanese pirates (Tang Pa (钂鈀), 2015).
+[1] But noted Ming General Qi Jiguang (戚繼光, 1528–1588) considered it useless in his battle against Japanese pirates (Tang Pa (钂鈀), 2015).

-I also posit the hog spirit was given such a weapon because it added to his image as a country bumpkin.
-Whereas Monkey wields a magic iron staff once used by Yu the Great to tame the world flood, Pigsy brandishes a gardening tool.
+I also posit that the hog spirit was given such a weapon because it added to his image as a country bumpkin.
+Whereas Monkey wields a magic iron staff once used by Yu the Great to tame the world flood, Zhu brandishes a gardening tool.
 The weapon itself is comical in that it is said to have been handcrafted by Laozi (老子) from “divine ice steel” and etched with arcane symbols (Wu & Yu, 2012, pp. 382-383).
 That’s one fancy rake!

 Update: 05-15-18